 Advised funds are those from which awards or distributions are made in consultation with the donor or other advisors.
 In accordance with the IRS, consultation is advisory only; the HAF Board must retain legal authority over all distributions.
 You may want your children or your service organization to serve as advisors to the fund you create by bequest.

 After you’ve had some time to think about this, give us a call or stop by to talk with staff.
 Any questions?
-Please feel free to get in touch with the HAF Donor Services Director, Alexandra Reid.
+Please feel free to get in touch with the HAF Donor Services Director, Chris Witt.

 Thank you for your interest.
 We look forward to working with you.